 3. Plan for the future

 Decide which goals you want to set for the future.
 Some of your goals might be the same as the ones from the past year.
-Some will be new either because your circumstances have changed of because you have achieved some of the goals you already set out.
-Your plans for the future will be some short term, medium term and long term goals.
+Some will be new either because your circumstances have changed or because you have achieved some of the goals you already set out.
+Your plans for the future will be a combination of short-term, medium-term and long-term goals.
 Remember that goal setting is not a competition, so it is not about how many, how big or small they are.
 If you want to achieve something then write it down and commit to it.Goal setting is not a competition Click To Tweet

 Get yourself an accountability partner to help you with your plans for the new year.
 When you have someone who cares about you and your goals it is easier to achieve; because then you have someone who is checking in.